espace/sharek/README.md

 ## Installation

-Based on django 1.4.1 and users PostgreSQL as the database engine
+Based on django 1.4.1 and uses PostgreSQL as the database engine

 ### Setup on debian/ubuntu dependencies